When looking for a therapist, choosing someone you feel comfortable with and who understands your culture is a good idea.

 If you or your partner have any other personal mental health-related issues, you may be referred to an individual therapist to work on this problem in private, or depending on the context, your counselor might invite you to a private session.
 When using online therapy services, you can normally message your counselor privately if you want to talk.

-A good couples counselor will study your behavioral and communication patterns and help you with some tools to overcome your relationship problems.
-Couples therapy is an interactive process – a therapist might give you and your partner homework to help you to work on the topics you discuss during the session.
+A good couple counselor or therapist will assess your behavioral and communication patterns and help you with some tools to overcome your relationship problems.
+Couples therapy is an interactive process – a therapist might give you and your partner homework to help you work on the topics you discuss during the session.

 Choosing a neutral marriage counselor

-It’s perfectly normal to be worried about the potential biases of your therapist.
-There should be no bias from your counselor against being black or being part of the LGBT community, as a few examples.
+It’s perfectly normal to worry about your therapist’s potential biases.
+There should be no bias from your counselor against black or being part of the LGBT community, as a few examples.

-They are not there to point fingers, however some therapists can become biased over time.
-It’s a good idea to read reviews of each counselor before making a decision to use them, and it’s also best to change to a different therapist if you ever feel uncomfortable.
+They are not there to point fingers; however, some therapists can become biased over time.
+It’s a good idea to read reviews of each counselor before deciding to use them, and it’s also best to change to a different therapist if you ever feel uncomfortable.

-There are ways to save your marriage – a first step forward is to find a black or African American couples therapist who understands your relationship challenges.
+There are ways to save your marriage – a first step forward is to find a black or African-American couples therapist who understands your relationship challenges.
 A professional therapist can provide you with tools for better communication, help to resolve conflicts, and can address intimacy issues.
-Couples counseling basically creates a comfortable space to address your relationship problems.
+Couples counseling creates a comfortable space to manage your relationship problems.

 If your mental health is in a place where you are having thoughts of harming yourself or others, or you are in immediate danger, you should contact the emergency services at 911.
-If you are a victim of domestic violence, but are not in immediate danger, you can contact the National Domestic Violence Hotline on 800.799.7233.
+If you are a domestic violence victim but not in immediate danger, you can contact the National Domestic Violence Hotline on 800.799.7233.